Published:

 Feature Chart of Accounts (COA) General Ledger (GL)

-Content Account names, numbers, and types (Assets, Liabilities, Income, etc.); no transaction data.
-All posted transaction details: date, description, amount, running balance.
+Content Account names, numbers, and types (Assets, Liabilities, Income, etc.).
+All posted transaction details: date, description, amount, and running balance.

 Dynamism Relatively static; updated only when new categories are needed.
 Highly dynamic; updated continuously as transactions occur.

-Setup & Maintenance Defines the structure; set up once and periodically reviewed.
-Populated by transactions; requires regular automation or data entry.
+Setup & maintenance Set up once and periodically reviewed.
+Requires regular automation or data entry.

-Output / Reporting Basis for creating GL accounts; informs structure of reports.
-Provides raw data for Trial Balances, Income Statements, Balance Sheets.
+Output/reporting Basis for creating GL accounts; informs the structure of reports.
+Provides raw data for Trial Balances, Income Statements, and Balance Sheets.

 Why you need both: The symbiotic relationship in rental accounting